roeyhappy/AIoT-workshop/README.md

 Then you need to go into **\AIoT-workshop\Lab2UploadPictureToAWSS3\s3.py** locate function  **s3_init(region, access_key, secret_key)** you need to fix the secret key parameter.
 ### TransmitImageData()
-This function is used to transmit captured image (do you remember what you did in step 1 when you press Enter key ??), there are two varibles you need to work with:
+This function is used to transmit captured image (do you remember what you did in step 1 when you press Enter key ??), there are two variables you need to work with:

-+  Your Beautyful work should be under!!!!!!!
++  Your Beautiful work should be under!!!!!!!
     + imageName = 'the image you captured in step 1'
     + groupid = 'which group you are in??'
 + Do not cross over me, thanks!!!!!!!!!!!!!!